Never connect the charging cable when there is a risk of lightning.

 Volvo recommends a charging cable in accordance with IEC 62196 and IEC 61851 which supports temperature monitoring.

-Take the charging cable from the storage compartment under the cargo area floor.
+Take the charging cable out from the storage compartment under the cargo area floor.
+Note that the car must be switched off prior to charging.

 Connect the charging cable to a 230 VAC socket.
-Never use an extension cord.
+Never use an extension cable.

 Set the correct charging current (for current 230 VAC socket) on the control unit.

-Remove the charging handle's cover and then connect the handle to the car.
+Remove the charging handle's protective cover and then press the handle the whole way into the socket for the car.

 Clamp the charging handle's cover in place as illustrated.